6mile/bloodhoundscan-test/index.md

   block: feature-1
   media_alignment: Left
   slug: Environments
-  content: 90% of developers don't apply the same security to their dev environment
+  content: 90% of developers don't apply the same security to their dev and staging
-    that they do in their prod one.
+    environments that they do in their prod environment.
 But if the dev environment is a public asset, don't you want the to be secure too?
-Compare your development, staging and production environments to quickly find critical differences and suggests ways to fix high priority defects.
+Bloodhound automatically compares all your environments to quickly find critical differences and suggests ways to fix high priority defects.
   media:
     image: "/uploads/2021/01/29/screen-shot-2021-01-29-at-8-44-45-pm.png"
     alt_text: ''